elicore/webdis/docs/webdis-redis-docker-compose-ssl.md

 # Running Webdis and Redis in Docker Compose with SSL connections

+> NOTE: This documentation is preserved for legacy reference.
+For updated TLS examples and helper scripts, see `docs/docker/compose.ssl.md` and `scripts/generate-certs.sh`.

 This page describes how to start Redis and Webdis in [Docker Compose](https://docs.docker.com/compose/), with secure connections between the two.

 ## Requirements